ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/installation/dependencies.rst

 List of Dependencies
 ====================

-A list of RMG's dependencies can be found in the ``environment.yml`` file on the `RMG GitHub page: <https://github.com/ReactionMechanismGenerator/RMG-Py/blob/main/environment.yml>`_.
+A list of RMG's dependencies can be found in the ``environment.yml`` file on the `RMG GitHub page <https://github.com/ReactionMechanismGenerator/RMG-Py/blob/main/environment.yml>`_.

 .. _dependenciesRestrictions: